simonskayi/simonskayi/README.md

   # Roboust App
   ### Technolgies : Android SDK , Kotlin, Xml, Firebase User Authentication, MVVM Architecture
  This application is still in development.
 It is an appointment booking application for hiring a certified electrical engineers from Roboust Electrical Solution.
-Users would be able to book for a home service with the company directly from their mobile .This application will make it easier to find and hire a certified electrical engineer for your job .
+Users would be able to book for a home service with the company directly from their mobile.
+This application will make it easier to find and hire a certified electrical engineer for your job.
 This app is only available to users in Ghana.
  My first contribution was to work on registering and authenticating users. (find the apps source code from my git repository below)

  <p align="center">